 after considering moving it to Mexico — but in either event, the plant

+would have remained open, and no jobs would have been lost.
 But fake news outlets — and some not-so-rigorous “real” ones — celebrated Trump’s “victory,” anyway.

 Declared America’s leading newspaper a “failing” institution.